Full-time presence course for prospective brewers

 Examinations & Certificate

-All lectures take place at Berlin local time.
 Each thematic block ends with written and practical examinations.
-The applicant has to regularly attend the lectures and practical work to get the admission for the exams.
+The applicant has to attend the lectures and practical work regularly for admission to the exams.
 A certificate will be issued, when all mandatory exams have been taken successfully.
-If the exam in brewing technology is failed or if more than two exams are failed, the overall course is rated as “not passed” and the participant will merely receive a confirmation of attendance.
+If the exam in brewing technology is failed or if more than two exams are failed, the overall course is rated as “not passed” and the participant will only receive a confirmation of attendance.

-Each participant undertakes not to pass on our provided teaching materials to third parties and not to copy or record lecture content.
+Participant undertake neither to pass on our provided teaching materials to third parties nor to copy or record lecture content.